Old Hill: Sporting Facilities

 Old Hill Cricket Club's ground is found next to Haden Hill Park.

 Haden Hill Leisure Centre offers a range of sporting facilities including a gym, swimming pools and squash courts.

 Old Hill Wanderers F.C. was an association football club active in the 1890s.

 Housing

 In 1945 prefabs were built in Cherry Orchard and Spring Meadow to house young families.
 Although meant to be temporary they were much loved family homes for twenty years or more, until replaced by more modern housing.

 The Riddins Mound council estate was built near the Halesowen Road railway overbridge in the 1960s.
 The estate provided 547 homes, 288 of which were in three 16-storey tower blocks, with the remainder spread across seven three-storey blocks of flats, nine maisonette blocks and four bungalows.
-However, the estate had fallen into decline by the early 1990s, and in August 1996 one of the tower blocks was demolished in a controlled explosion.
+The estate had fallen into decline by the early 1990s, and in August 1996 one of the tower blocks was demolished in a controlled explosion.
 The remaining properties have been refurbished and community facilities improved.